ksmet1977/luxpy/README.md

 ### bvgpdf():
 Calculates bivariate Gaussian (PD) function, with center mu and shape and orientation determined by sigmainv.

+### mahalanobis2():
+Calculates mahalanobis.^2 distance with center mu and shape and orientation determined by sigmainv.

 ### rms():
 Calculates root-mean-square along axis.